 - If you want to remove the pyramid, then removing cards in it is the right strategy.
 However, if you aim at removing every card, consider removing cards from the lower three-card deal while carefully analyzing your pyramid so that you don’t end up blocking yourself.

-Pyramid Solitaire is not hard to learn.
-But like all other games, an effective strategy will help you boost your chances of winning.
-Use these tips to improve your gameplay next time you are playing this card game.
+Grasping the principles of Pyramid Solitaire is not challenging.
+However, similar to any other game, employing a successful strategy can significantly augment your prospects of victory.
+Implement these tips to refine your gameplay the next time you partake in this card game.

 For more tutorials and fun games, visit mobilityware.com